Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter20.rst

 .. todo::

-    Chapter 20, Add "Adding a Picture and a Chart" to topic overiew when Drawing Module is complete.
+    Chapter 20, Add "Adding a Picture and a Chart" to topic overview when Drawing Module is complete.

 .. topic:: Overview